-**The date of this hike has changed to October 6th, from 10am-12pm**
+**The date of this hike was changed from September 28th**

 Join the Deschutes Land Trust, Stewardship Director Amanda Egertson, and Ryan Houston, Executive Director of the Upper Deschutes Watershed Council for a tour of the Whychus Creek restoration project at Whychus Canyon Preserve.
 This tour will provide the "after" view of the meadow following this year's work.
 See the newly restored meadow and creek and hear about upcoming plantings.
 We will also discuss what's next in this multi-phase, multi-year project.
 Registration is required and opens 1 month prior to the event.

 To register, please use the yellow "Register Now" button above.

 Hike Rating: This is a moderate, ~2-3 mile hike on old roads and through grassy meadows.

 Route: This hike will start in the meadow at Whychus Canyon Preserve following dirt and grass access roads.
 We will also venture off-trail into the meadow.
 Terrain will be uneven at times.